nimbus8/repss/README.md

 # [Repss v0.9.0](http://repsscompiler.com)

   This project is made catered to two audiences: technical, and non-technical.
 The technical audience is advised to rumage through the source code, I should put up in depth instructions soon.
-And both technical and non-technical people (people interested in writing, education, among other things) would likely benefit from reading below.
+Both technical and non-technical people (people interested in writing, and education, among other things) would likely benefit from reading below.

   Repss is  designed to be something like a **scaffolding the written language**.
 We usually think of scaffolding in terms of construction,